Fancy-Templates/latex-exam/README.md

 }
 % this allows to set the given image inside the stamp rectangle on the cover page
 \framedcoverimage{img/nilpferd}

+% allows you to freely add lines to the points table
+\addtopointstable{\notenbonus}
+% \addtopointstable{\nachkorrektur\and\notenbonus}, \addtopointstable{Intersting free text}
+% can be given multiple times if more than one line is desired/required
 ```

 If you _really_ want to know about what you can configure besides that, you can take a look at the [source code](sp-exam.cls).
 Every `\sp@make@cmd{<name>}{<default value>}` indicates a configuration option that you can set via `\<name>{<new value>}`.
 For example, you can overwrite the institute like this: